jimy-byerley/pymadcad/docs/source/reference/mathutils.rst

 	* - **b**
 	  - bit aka boolean

-- precision specification is put as prefix: :code:`dvec3, fvec3, imat4`.
+- Precision specification is put as prefix: :code:`dvec3, fvec3, imat4`.
 Notation without prefix refers to the madcad implementation precision: **float64** (prefix 'd').
-- object dimension is put as suffix.
+- Object dimension is put as suffix.

 In this documentation, when we refer to a 'vector' without explicit type, we obviously mean a :code:`vec3` aka. :code:`dvec3`.